herratomsiili/portman_agent/README.md

 ### **📌 Prerequisites**
 Before deploying via **GitHub Actions**, ensure you have:
-✅ **Existing Azure Resource Group in which you want to deploy Azure insfrastructure**
 ✅ **Azure User-assigned Managed Identity with Federated GitHub Credentials**
-- Defined in the same Azure resource group
+- Defined in the same Azure resource group than your infrastructure is deployed
 - Instructions in [SiiliHub](https://siilihub.atlassian.net/wiki/spaces/SW/pages/4166254596/Azure+CI+CD+authentication#Usage-with-Github-environment)

 ✅ **GitHub Actions Secrets/Variables Configured** (For automated deployment)
 ✅ **Backend Storage for Terraform State** (Azure Storage Account with blob container)
+- 🚨 **USE DIFFERENT resource group and storage account for storing Terraform state and for deploying your infrastructure!**

 ### **1️⃣ Set Up GitHub Environment Secrets**
 Go to **GitHub Repository → Settings → Secrets & Variables → Actions** and add/set these for desired environment (`development`, `testing`, `production`):